Developer Documentation

 Custom Button Parameters#

 The items to be added to the shopping list.
-Separate items using <br/> tags.
-HTML is supported, including links with <a> tags.
+Separate items using commas.
+HTML links with <a> tags are supported within items.

 The default name for the shopping list.
 If not provided, the user can choose or create a list in the Listonic interface.